DiegoCiccia/dgraph/README.md

 + long:    stack confidence intervals horizontally (starting from the left side);.
 By default, confidence intervals are stacked vertically (starting from the bottom).
 + reverse: shown point estimates as the average y(1) - y(0).
 As in the Stata ttest command, by default y(0) - y(1) is shown.
 + echo: print in the Stata console a table with the numeric values of the average difference between groups and upper/lower bounds for the estimate for each of the variables in varlist.
++ suppress: (often used in combination with echo and tabsaving) the graph is not produced, while values can be still displayed in console or printed in file.
 + ci():    level of confidence.
 By default, ci(95) is specified.
 ### Graph Options
 + title(), subtitle(): specify title and subtitle of the graph.
 By default, no title nor subtitle.